yaoyu-33/quantum_dynamics_machine_learning/benchmarks/simulator/README.md

 Run

-    time python scalability_benchmark.py -n 4 -p 'tmp/'
+    time python scalability_benchmark.py -p 4 -n 12

-Where the "-n" argument idicate how many threads are created and the "-p" argument indicate the path to the temporary folder.
+Where the "-p" argument idicates how many processes are created and the "-n" argument indicates how many groups of examples we create.

+You can change the parameters of the simulation in the `config.py` file.

 ## Results